aws-samples/aws-genomics-workflows/docs/aws-genomics-vpc.md

-## Step 4.
-Creating a VPC for Cromwell
+# Notes on VPC design for Genomics Workflows

 While you can use an existing VPC to implement a Cromwell deployment, we strongly recommend utilizing a VPC with private subnets for the AWS Batch instances.
 Doing so will effectively restrict access to the instances from the internet, and help meet security and compliance requirements, such as [dbGaP](http://j.mp/aws-dbgap).